Urban Design And Planning | Urban Design Software | Autodesk

 Learn how Dynamo can be used to implement generative design into workflows for planning projects.

-Explore how AutoCAD Civil 3D software can help urban designers plan roadways, corridors and kerb transitions.
+Explore how AutoCAD Civil 3D software can help urban designers plan roadways, corridors, and curb transitions.

 Read more about how generative design can be a financially smart choice for planners and developers.